What degree programs (majors) are available?

 You bet we do!
 If you are a National Merit Scholar or National Achievement Scholar visit our Merit Scholar page

 You will apply the same as any other incoming freshmen.
 Christina Mallory is our counselor who specializes in helping home school students.
-You can contact her by visiting her web page.
+Learn more about and contact Christina.

 Tuition is the same for all students, whether residents or non-residents of Oklahoma.

 You sure can!
 Though Oklahoma City University is a United Methodist-affiliated university, we welcome students of all faiths in a diverse student environment.

 Because we believe that a valuable part of a student's learning experience occurs in the university residence halls, we require single, full-time undergraduate students under the age of 21 to live on campus unless they live with a parent or legal guardian while attending Oklahoma City University.

 We have on-campus apartments available for married couples who are students at Oklahoma City University.